phac-nml/irida/doc/user/user/analysis-visualizations/index.md

 You can toggle the visibility of all metadata fields by clicking on the switch to the right of the "Select all".

-Individual fields can have their visibiltiy toggled based on their checkbox.
+Individual fields can have their visibility toggled based on their checkbox.
 A single field can be made visible by clicking the "Only" button, which is only visible when hovering over a single metadata field in the dropdown.

 ##### Using Metadata Templates